chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/distribution.rst

    they are **NOT** at all guaranteed to be accurate.
 You should always verify that the results you obtain are correct by varying the various resolution parameters of your simulation (usually ``nr``, ``np``, ``nxi`` and ``nt``).
+   Convergence of the non-linear solver is not guaranteed with flux limiters, as sometimes there may be two valid solutions that the system oscillates between.
+It can help to increase resolution, try ``fluxlimiterdamping``, another jacobian mode or another flux limiter.

 Boundary conditions at pMax
 ***************************